A gift for Alexander Hay’s second wife, Agnes Grant (Gosse) Hay

 ‘She has distinctly the literary gift’. ~ John Langdon Bonython, editor SLSA: PRG 979

 Mrs Hay continued to write books – memoirs, as well as novels with religious themes.
 Agnes travelled often between London and Adelaide, staying at Mount Breckan when she was in South Australia.
 In all, she made 18 sea voyages between Adelaide and London, first by sailing ship and later by steamer.
-These trips were in large part to visit family in England.
-She was a grandmother by this time and keen to spend time with her young grandson.
+Although Mrs Hay loved England, she did not settle there and frequently returned to South Australia.
+She was a grandmother by this time and keen to spend time with her her young grandsons, William's children.

 Except for a brief visit from Alexander Hay Jr. in 1900, Mount Breckan was mostly empty for several years.
 Then young William Hay returned from studying in the UK, back for the first time since his father's death.
 He had decided to become an author and began working on a story based on his return home.
-It was set in Port Victor, using false names, but he never completed the book.
+It was set in Port Victor, using false names for the characters, but the book was never completed.
 Instead, he married, settled down, and began a new writing project.
-In 1902 he moved to Beaumont, later purchasing 'Nangawooka' at Hindmarsh Valley, where he remained until his death in 1945.
+In 1902 he moved to Beaumont, and later to Hindmarsh Valley, where he remained until his death in 1945.

-Agnes was allowed the use of their home at Port Victor but she was never there for very long, constantly travelling.
-However, in 1905 she did remain at Mount Breckan long enough to write her anonymously published autobiography After-glow memories she then resumed her travels.
+Agnes was allowed the use of the Hay residence at Port Victor but she was never there for very long, constantly travelling.
+However, in 1905 she did remain at Mount Breckan long enough to write her anonymously published autobiography After-glow memories after which she resumed her travels.

 Mrs Hay's problems had only just begun, for now the executors of her husband's estate, on submitting a claim, discovered that through a fault of the insurance agent, the policy was null and void.
 The building had been insured for eight thousand pounds, the furnishings for two thousand, and the paintings and statuary for one thousand, three hundred and eight pounds.